 The Ranger Project supports the employment of Indigenous Land and Sea Rangers on outer islands to carry out cultural and natural resource management activities in line with community and Traditional Owner priorities.

-- Over 45 full-time Indigenous Rangers are employed in 14 outer island communities.
+- Over 55 full-time Indigenous Rangers are employed in 14 outer island communities across 13 islands.